nayakan/Design-Patterns/Strategy Pattern/Scribe.md

 ![screen shot 2017-04-29 at 13 08 16](https://cloud.githubusercontent.com/assets/17459420/25558498/f59e8a62-2cdc-11e7-913f-8fd7500dc8d0.png)

-Design principle #3: Favor composition over Inheritance If you have a choice composition leads to more flexible designs.
+Design principle #3: Favor composition over Inheritance.

+If you have a choice use composition.
+Composition leads to more flexible designs.

 Now let us rework the Duck superclass.